IdiosyncraticDragon/OLMP/README.md

 Most of the problems in making are caused by the settings of enviroment.
 Please refer to https://github.com/BVLC/caffe/issues for help.

 ## Data
-We upload it to Baidu Wangpan (Usage: past the link to the internet explorer and use the password to download the file).
+We upload all the processed data (the data file can be directed used in this project, users can also process data by themself following the details described in our paper) to Baidu Wangpan (Usage: past the link to the internet explorer and use the password to download the file).

 For MNIST: